romanowski/blog/neo4j.md

 The important thing about modelling your graph data in Neo4j is about getting the model right.
 You are not going to get it for the first time, as what you really need you will see when you translate existing queries into Cypher or db-api calls and execute them, getting some benchmark numbers.
 A small ETL in Ruby/Neography helped a lot with quick changes on how the data model should be transformed from SQL and stored in Neo.
 That way many customisations already existing in SQL data didn't need to go to new Scala logic as one-offs for different customers.

-When we got a usefull model, we could start analysing it with Cypher.
+When we got a useful model, we could start analysing it with Cypher.
 Neo4j comes with a nice graphical data browser/visualisation tool, however you can still use a command-line shell when you need it.

 [TODO: screenshot of some data vis]